 This one had fun shops:

-Self-indulgent memory alert: Freed was one of the last places I visited before leaving London many years ago.
+The Freed shop was one of the last places I visited before leaving London many years ago.
 It was to buy a pair of shoes to teach in rather than to dance in, after my body had crumbled… A much happier, sunnier day is shown below, for us if not the staff; there was an angry man in there trying to buy many pairs of shoes in sizes they didn’t have.
 It was all very dramatic.

 I don’t get the blue cock (that is what it’s called) in Trafalgar Square.
 I’ve read the various